-The Group's tax liabilities on a GAAP basis include current income tax and deferred tax liabilities.
-The values are reviewed and analyzed using the BMA's EBS guidance which states that current tax liabilities are measured at the amount expected to be paid to or recovered from the taxation authorities, using the tax rates that have been enacted or substantively enacted by the end of the reporting period and in conformity with our GAAP financial statements.
+Tax liabilities on a IFRS basis include current income tax and deferred tax liabilities.
+The values are reviewed and analyzed using the BMA's EBS guidance which states that current tax liabilities are measured at the amount expected to be paid to or recovered from the taxation authorities, using the tax rates that have been enacted or substantively enacted by the end of the reporting period and in conformity with our IFRS financial statements.
 Deferred tax liabilities are valued on the basis of the difference between the values ascribed to assets and liabilities recognised and valued in accordance with the EBS requirements and the values ascribed to assets and liabilities as recognized and valued for tax purposes.

 Accounts Payable and Accrued Liabilities include accrued operating expenses, accrued interest expenses, accrued miscellaneous tax expenses, general accounts payable related to our weather risk management business, salary related payables and general other payables.
-The Group's payables are reviewed and analyzed to determine which amounts if any are deemed as not readily realizable within the next fiscal year.
+Payables are reviewed and analyzed to determine which amounts if any are deemed as not readily realizable within the next fiscal year.
 Those amounts deemed as such are discounted at the risk free discounted rates as published by the BMA.
-Those amounts deemed as a readily realizable within the next fiscal year are recorded at their GAAP value.
+Those amounts deemed as a readily realizable within the next fiscal year are recorded at their IFRS value.

-Sundry liabilities of the Group include derivative liabilities, investments pending settlement, and deposit liabilities for contracts which have assessed as not having risk transfer.
-Our derivative liabilities are valued in accordance with our audited GAAP financial statements as noted above in Item 4. a. above.
+Sundry liabilities include derivative liabilities, investments pending settlement, and deposit liabilities for contracts which have assessed as not having risk transfer.
+Our derivative liabilities are valued in accordance with our audited IFRS financial statements as noted above in Item 4. a. above.

 Investments pending settlement represent the net funds to be paid from the purchase of an investment and are usually attributable to timing differences between purchase and settlement dates which are typically 2-3 days.
-As such the reported value is the fair value measurement on a GAAP basis.
+As such the reported value is the fair value measurement on a IFRS basis.